 Several early settlers purchased large tracts of land for ranching and agriculture.
 One of the notable settlers, Thomas Bishop, acquired 3000 acres of land in San Ramon.
 In 1978, this land became Bishop Ranch, encompassing Bishop Ranch Business Park, home to Chevron Corporation, AT & T, Toyota, and U.P.S. to name a few.
 Indeed, it was the development of Bishop Ranch that shaped San Ramon, as large corporations moved operations from the expensive San Francisco and Oakland marketplaces to the wide open spaces of San Ramon, bringing with them thousands of well paid employees.
 In 1983, the city finally incorporated, and officially became the city of San Ramon.

-While San Ramon experienced tremendous growth starting in the 1970’s, it still lacked one feature found in Danville, Pleasanton, and Livermore… a downtown.
+While San Ramon Real Estate experienced tremendous growth starting in the 1970’s, it still lacked one feature found in Danville, Pleasanton, and Livermore… a downtown.
 Various plans have been put forth to develop a downtown area for San Ramon.
 Original plans envisioned redeveloping the site of the original village off of Crow Canyon Rd, San Ramon Valley Rd, and Deerwood Dr. Recently in 2008, the city announced plans to build a “downtown” city center on 40 acres along Bollinger Canyon Rd in Bishop Ranch.
 At a projected cost of $750 million, the current plan proposes a hotel, high end retail, movie theatre, restaurants, library, city hall, transit center, residential units, and high end office space.

 San Ramon is part of the San Ramon Valley School District, which also serves Danville, Alamo, and Blackhawk.
 The San Ramon Valley School District is very highly regarded, boasting some of the best schools in the Bay Area.